Tips How to Calm Down When Angry and Upset

 Threats to people close to us, things we cherish, or ideas that we support.

 People get angry feelings in different ways and for several reasons.
 Something that causes you to be bitter may only mildly frustrate someone else.
-This subjectivity makes anger complicated and difficult to manage.
-It also demonstrates that your reaction to anger is up to you.
+This subjectivity makes anger complicated and challenging to manage.
+It also demonstrates that your reaction to violence is up to you.

-A decent level of anger motivate us to take the right course of action, handle problems effectively, and cope with demanding situations constructively.
-In spite of this, uncontrolled anger may cause negative consequences, particularly at work.
-For instance, it can affect relationships with your bosses and coworkers; and it can lead people to lose confidence and respect for us, especially once we act directly and angrily to something that we perceived incorrectly as a threat.
+A decent level of anger motivates us to take the right course of action, handle problems efficiently, and cope with demanding situations constructively.
+In spite of this, uncontrolled outrage may cause adverse consequences, particularly at work.
+For instance, it can affect relationships with your bosses and coworkers; and it can lead people to lose confidence and respect for us, primarily once we act directly and angrily to something that we perceived incorrectly as a threat.

 Anger overshadow our ability to produce sound decisions and find effective ways to fix problems.
-This can interfere with our work performance.
+It can interfere with our work performance.

 Constant anger causes health problems as well.
-One medical research found that people who enraged themselves everyday are more likely to suffer from coronary heart disease, eating disorders, and weight problems.
+One medical research found that people who enraged themselves every day are more likely to suffer from coronary heart disease, eating disorders, and weight problems.
 Research has also discovered a link between anger and premature death.
-Additional reports have found that there is a connection between anger and disorders which includes anxiety and depression.
+Additional reports have found that there is a connection between violence and disorders which includes anxiety and depression.

-In case you find it difficult to control your anger, the most important thing that you can do is to be honest with yourself and accept that there is a problem.
+In case you find it difficult to control your anger, the most important thing you can do is, to be honest with yourself and accept that there is a problem.
 Then you can come up with a way to handle it.

 Are you aware what is causing your anger?
-It is likely that, you don't understand why you answer back angrily to some people or situations.
-The minute you understand what makes you angry, you can easily make adjustments to direct it effectively.
+It is likely that you don't understand why you answer back angrily to some people or situations.
+The minute you realize what makes you angry, you can quickly make adjustments to direct it effectively.

-Let the important people in your life be aware of the adjustments that you're trying to make.
-They can encourage and guide you if you slipped into previous behaviors.These should be a mutual understand and interaction.
+Let relevant people in your life be aware of the adjustments that you're trying to make.
+They could encourage and guide you if you slipped into previous behaviors.These should be a mutual understanding and interaction.
 Have some time off every day to commit to these relationships, particularly with good friends and loved ones.
 You have to be there for them, much like they're happy to be there for you.
 You can minimize pressure when you spend more time with people you hold dear.
-This also helps you to have power over your anger.
+Doing this helps you to have power over your anger.

 When you start to feel angry, try the following strategies:

-- Shout "Stop!" loudly in your thoughts.
-This will disrupt the anger process.
+Shout "Stop!" loudly in your thoughts.
+Doing this will disrupt the anger process.
 Relax your mind and body by breathing deeply or centering.

 One more way is to give some thought to the truths of the situation, to help you convince not to get angry.

 To use this technique, think about what you can see about the person or state of affairs, not what you're inferring about someone's interests or intentions.
-What make you think your involvement is necessary?
-Why you need to be angry here?
-As soon as you look purely at the the whole story, you'll likely figure out that it's unproductive to behave with anger.
+What makes you feel your involvement is necessary?
+Why do you need to be angry here?
+As soon as you look purely at the whole story, you'll likely figure out that it's unproductive to behave with anger.

-If someone else is the source of your anger, use your good vibes to realize the situation from his or her point of view.
+If someone else is the source of your anger, use your right vibes to realize the situation from his or her standpoint.
 Be sensible here.
-People makes mistakes, and it is through mistakes that we learn how to become better.
+People make mistakes, and it is through mistakes that we learn how to become better.

 Try to laugh at yourself and try not to take the whole thing seriously.
-The next time you feel tempted to speak sharply, make it a habit to see the hilarity in your expressions of anger.
+The next time you feel tempted to speak sharply, make it a habit of seeing the hilarity in your expressions of anger.

-A great way to make this happen is to make the scenario comical.
-This is when you exaggerate a petty problem that you feel angry about, after that have fun at your self-importance.
+An excellent way to do this is to make the scenario comical.
+It is when you exaggerate a small problem that you feel angry about after that have fun at your self-importance.

-For instance, suppose you're angry because one of your team member didn't go to work.
+For instance, suppose you're angry because one of your team members didn't go to work.
 For this reason, a report you were relying on will be delayed.

-To make the the scenario humorous, you think, "Wow, she must have been planing this for months for the chance to screw up my plans.
+To make the scenario humorous, you think, "Wow, she must have been planning this for months for the chance to screw up my plans.
 She and everyone on the team very likely planned this, and they're certainly sending her newsletters regarding how angry I'm getting."

 Angry people let minor things affect them.
-If you learn to breathe easy, you'll know that there is no serious need to get frantic, and you'll have lesser angry episodes.
-Getting plenty of exercise can help you relax in a nerve-racking situations.
+If you learn to breathe easy, you'll know that there is no pressing need to get frantic, and you'll have lesser angry episodes.
+Getting plenty of exercises can help you relax in a horrible situation.
 When possible, take a walk, or stretch and breathe deeply each time you start to feel affected.

-You will probably feel less intense when you get a good amount of sleep and eat healthy foods.
+You will probably feel less intense when you get a right amount of sleep and eat healthy foods.

-Dehydration often cause irritation too, so keep hydrated each day by drinking plenty of water.
+Dehydration often irritates too, so keep hydrated each day by drinking plenty of water.

 Angry people can be skeptical.
 They can suspect other people do things deliberately to disturb or frustrate them, even before anything happens.
-But normally, people focus less on you than you might think!
+But usually, people focus less on you than you might think!

 Build trust with friends, relatives, and co-workers.
 Doing this, you'll keep hostilities from happening when something goes wrong.
 You'll also be less likely to allege malicious intent on their part.

 To create trust, tell the truth.
-Explain to them your actions or decisions when you need to, and always stand by what you said.
-If you do this constantly, people will learn that they can trust you.
-They will kindly start to work with you, and you'll learn that trust them in return.
+Be clear about your actions or decisions when you need to, and always stand by what you said.
+If you do this regularly, people will learn that they can trust you.
+They will kindly start to work with you, and you'll discover to trust them in return.

-Failure to communicate clearly leads to frustrating situations.
-The more effectively you listen to what someone says, the better it is to figure out a solution that doesn't call for an angry response.
+Failure to communicate leads to frustrating situations.
+The more efficiently you listen to what someone says, the better it is to figure out a solution that doesn't call for an angry response.

-So, improve a sharp listening ability.
+So, improve a keen listening ability.
 When other people are talking, pay attention to what they're saying, and don't get interrupted by initiating your response before they've finished.
-When they are finished talking, let them know that you listened pleasantly by reflecting back the things they have just said.
+When they are finished speaking, let them know that you listened pleasantly by reflecting back the things they have just said.

-Keep in mind, the word is positive, not aggressive.
+Keep in mind; the word is positive, not aggressive.
 When you're very competitive, you center on winning.
-You think little for others' sentiments, rights, and aspirations.
+You think little of others' sentiments, rights, and aspirations.
 When you're positive, you believe in harmony.
 You're honest about what you like, and you appreciate the needs of other people.

 Life is short.
 If you give most of your time and energy getting frustrated, you're likely to miss lots of joys and surprises that life gives you.

-Give a some thoughts on how many times your anger issues has ruined a relationship, or caused you to avoid a happy day with family members.
-That's precious time that you'll never ever recover.
+Give some thoughts on how many times your anger issues have ruined a relationship, or caused you to avoid a happy day with family members.
+That's precious time that you'll never recover.
 However, you can stop this from happening again - the choice is yours.